AdobeDocs/experiences-by-you.en/help/analytics/administration/key-admin-skills/gaining-a-seat-at-the-table.md

 * Will this person be a good partner?
 This is probably the hardest to identify, but it might be the most important.
 The attributes I look for most are open-mindedness and self-confidence.
 Do they seriously consider alternative viewpoints when presented with supporting evidence?
 Do they have the self-confidence required to share the credit for good work?
 (Remember, if you’re not at the table, this person is likely taking all the credit.)
 These are a couple of the questions you can ask when looking for a good partner.
 * BONUS - Is this person doing impactful work?
 Let’s face it, not everyone does impactful work.
 There are very “successful” people who are not making a noticeable impact in the organization.
 Find someone making an impact.
 Your job will be a lot more fulfilling when you can see that the work you do makes a difference.

 The questions above should help narrow the list.
 By now, you should have one or two people who you can focus on for the next two steps.
-I’m going to steal the framing of the next two steps from a recent [Analytics Power Hour guest - Cassie Kozyrkov](https://analyticshour.io/2021/12/14/182-making-better-decisions-and-being-useful-with-cassie-kozyrkov/).
+I’m going to steal the framing of the next two steps from a recent [[!DNL Analytics] Power Hour guest - Cassie Kozyrkov](https://analyticshour.io/2021/12/14/182-making-better-decisions-and-being-useful-with-cassie-kozyrkov/).
 She laid it out so perfectly when she said that you need to “be useful and be excellent.”

 **Step 2: Be Useful -** The next step is to figure out how you can be as useful as possible to the decision-makers you identified in step one.
 The key here is to put yourself in their shoes.
 What do they care about?
 What are they worried about?
 What unknowns are you able to shine a light on that will help them do their jobs better?